AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 ## Usability: prioritizing ease of use

 Your add-on should be as easy to operate as it is powerful.
-Design it with users in mind so they can navigate it effortlessly, with each feature clearly accessible and straightforward.
+Design it with users in mind so they can navigate it effortlessly, where each feature is clearly accessible and straightforward.
 Eliminate unnecessary steps and ensure that every interaction feels natural.
 Always provide feedback so users know what to expect and how to achieve their goals.
 The more intuitive the experience, the more likely they are to engage and rely on it over again.

 ## Aesthetics: balancing form and function